smazurchuk/creative-theme-jekyll/README.md

 * Maybe have a video background like RW food pantry on landing page?
 * Change hover labels on portfolio pictures
 * Add contact info to bottom
+* Can mention that the contact form can be anonymous.
+Might allow for more feedback